chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/06-Symbols.md

     sum = uid / 1;            // error!
 ```

 This example attempts to divide the symbol by 1, which causes an error.
-Errors are thrown regardless of the mathematical operator used (logical operators do not throw an error because all symbols are considered equivalent to `true`, just like any other non-empty value in JavaScript).
+Errors are thrown regardless of the mathematical operator used (<u>logical operators do not throw an error because all symbols are considered equivalent to `true`, just like any other non-empty value in JavaScript</u>).

 ## Retrieving Symbol Properties

-The `Object.keys()` and `Object.getOwnPropertyNames()` methods can retrieve all property names in an object.
-The former method returns all enumerable property names, and the latter returns all properties regardless of enumerability.
-Neither method returns symbol properties, however, to preserve their ECMAScript 5 functionality.
+The `Object.keys()` and `Object.getOwnPropertyNames()` methods can retrieve all property names in an object. **The former method returns all enumerable property names, and the latter returns all properties regardless of enumerability**. <u>Neither method returns symbol properties, however, to preserve their ECMAScript 5 functionality</u>.
 Instead, the `Object.getOwnPropertySymbols()` method was added in ECMAScript 6 to allow you to retrieve property symbols from an object.

 The return value of `Object.getOwnPropertySymbols()` is an array of own property symbols.
 For example: